-- Organize a workday in your community - Get involved with a local Bioblitz/bliss (see North Branch Nature Center for an example) - Send out seasonal invasive updates through Front Porch Forum - Write an article for your local paper - Volunteer with a local park district or non-profit, offering to help remove invasive plants - Set up a display in the spaces where people (usually) go: - Ex: Town Hall or the local store - Ex: Summer Farmer's Markets (June-Sept) - Ex: Transfer Station - Work collaboratively with your local Conservation Commission - Is there a project in town that needs volunteers?
-As part of the Network, we can help you plan that event! - Be the voice to the Commission about the issue of invasive plants in your town, and make a record of your time at meetings - Partner with local school to do a garlic mustard pull event in May - Can combine it with a cooking lesson on how to make pesto! (if garlic mustard pulled from safe location, i.e. not near roads or other contaminants) - Work with a local Conservation District or similar organization to host a regional plant sale in the spring - Could also work with them to do restoration plantings in your town where invasive plants have been removed

-- Work with your local library - Create a display for your local library (ex.
-The connection between invasive plant and ticks) - Host an activity such as reading "Miss Rumphius" with a discussion or craft afterwards - Incorporate invasive plants into a fun craft, such as leaf rubbings - Give an evening virtual talk hosted by a local organization like a birding group, nature center, museum, land trust, Cooperative Invasive Species Management Area, etc. Here are some topic ideas: - In the spring, share alternatives to invasive plants for gardening - In the summer, offer advice on removal, or talk about the virtues of regional plants in the landscape - In the fall, share strategies for creating a management plan, or a talk on impacts to hunting - Anytime, give a talk on how to identify common invasive plants, human health impacts (parsnip rash, ticks in barberry, etc.) - Work with local scout or school groups - Afterschool activities, Network has lots of lesson plans available for fun interactive activities (see the Terrestrial Plant Outreach Kit!) - Can you help a local scouting troupe create a new badge for restoration work?
-Host a pull invasives event to help them earn that new badge!
-(Check out Burlington Intervale's Have a Heart Pull a Weed event) - Hold a mapping workshop to teach community members how to use iNaturalist - Have a town wide competition to see who can map the most invasive plants - Go to local fish derby's or other outdoor recreation events and offer to have a table or workshop on invasive plants, and speak on how they impact that activity, and what simple steps everyone can take to help out. - Get creative and create your own opportunities to talk with the public about invasive plants
+- Organize a workday in your community. - Get involved with a local Bioblitz/bliss (see North Branch Nature Center for an example). - Send out seasonal invasive plant updates through Front Porch Forum. - Write an article for your local paper. - Volunteer with a local park district or non-profit, offering to help remove invasive plants. - Set up a display in the spaces where people (usually) go: - Ex: Town Hall; summer farmers' markets or the local store; the transfer station. - Work collaboratively with your local Conservation Commission. - Is there a project in town that needs volunteers?
+Help plan that event! - Be the voice to the Commission about the issue of invasive plants in your town, and make a record of your time at meetings. - Partner with local school to do a garlic mustard pull event in May. - Combine it with a cooking lesson on how to make pesto! (if garlic mustard pulled from safe location, i.e. not near roads or other contaminants). - Work with a local Conservation District or similar organization to host restoration plantings in your town where invasive plants have been removed. - Work with your local library - Create a display for local library (ex: the connection between invasive plants and ticks). - Host an activity such as reading "Miss Rumphius" with a discussion or craft afterwards. - Incorporate invasive plants into a fun craft, such as leaf rubbings. - Give an evening virtual talk, hosted by a local organization like a birding group, nature center, museum, land trust, Cooperative Invasive Species Management Area, etc. Here are some topic ideas: - In the spring, share alternatives to invasive plants for gardening. - In the summer, offer advice on removal, or the virtues of regional plants in landscape. - In the fall, share strategies for creating a management plan, or a talk on impacts to hunting. - Anytime, give a talk on how to identify common invasive plants, human health impacts (wild parsnip rash, ticks in barberry, etc.). - Work with local scout or school groups: - Afterschool activities. - Can you help a local scouting troupe create a new badge for restoration work?
+Host a pull invasive plants event to help them earn that new badge!
+(Check out Burlington Intervale's Have a Heart Pull a Weed event). - Hold a mapping workshop to teach community members how to use iNaturalist to map invasive plants, and have a town wide competition to see who can map the most invasive plants - Go to local fish derbies or other recreation events and offer to have a table or workshop on invasive plants, and speak on how they impact that activity, and what simple steps everyone can take to help out. - Get creative and create your own opportunities to talk with the public about invasive plants.